tfr42/spring-course-examples/lab/trainer/helloWorldSpringREST/README.md

 see more at https://springfox.github.io/springfox/docs/current/

-## Configuration of Spring MVC Controller
+####Configuration of Spring MVC Controller
-Additional configuration of the controller:
+Additional configuration of the `controller-servlet.xml`:

     <mvc:resources mapping="swagger-ui.html"
 				 location="classpath:/META-INF/resources/" />